CMU-Senate/bylaws/bylaws.md

                     (#)  A voter may rank as many or as few candidates as they would like.
                     (#)  A voter may elect to designate "No Confidence" at any rank.
                 (#)  A number of votes needed to elect a candidate shall be established, and referred to as the _election threshold_.
 The election threshold shall be calculated using the Droop quota.
 For a definition of this quota, please see Appendix A to this document.
-                (#)  In each round of the election, vote counting shall start with the tabulation of each voter’s preferred candidate, of the candidates remaining.
+                (#)  In each round of the election, vote counting shall start with the tabulation of each voter's preferred candidate, of the candidates remaining.
 These remaining candidates will from here on referred to as _active candidates_.
                 (#)  If there are candidates whose vote totals meet or exceed the election threshold, those candidates are considered elected.
 Votes exceeding the threshold are considered the candidate's _surplus votes_.
 If there are no remaining vacant seats, the election is complete.
 Otherwise, the election continues.
                 (#)  For each elected candidate from subsection IV, their vote surplus shall be redistributed in the following procedure:
                     (A)  The fractional value of each vote to be redistributed is calculated by dividing the number of surplus votes for the candidate by the total votes received by said candidate.
                     (#)  This fractional value will then be applied to each ballot for the elected candidate, and each of these tabulated fractional ballots are transferred to the next active candidate ranked, or discarded if the ballot is contains no more active candidates.
 Such a ballot containing no more active candidates will then on be referred to as an _exhausted ballot_.
                     (#)  Following the redistribution of surplus votes, the process of counting votes and distributing surplus votes of any winning candidates, as described in subsections II through V above, is repeated.
 If no surplus votes were redistributed, the election shall proceed to subsection VI below.
                 (#)  The candidate with the least number of votes shall be removed from the election, and referred to from here on as an _eliminated candidate_.
-Each of that candidate’s ballots shall be redistributed among the remaining candidates, or to "No Confidence" as needed, by next active choice ranked, or discarded if the ballot is exhausted.
+Each of that candidate's ballots shall be redistributed among the remaining candidates, or to "No Confidence" as needed, by next active choice ranked, or discarded if the ballot is exhausted.
                     (A)  If there is a tie as to the candidate with the least number of votes, the entire tied set shall be eliminated if their combined vote count is less than that of the next-highest candidate.
                     (#)  If there is a tie as to the candidate with the least number of votes, and the above does not apply, the candidate with the least number of votes in the previous round shall be eliminated.
                     (#)  If there is still a tie, the procedure described in subsection B. above is repeated for the next-preceding round until the tie is broken.
                     (#)  If this was the first round of voting, or the above conditions do not apply in the case of a tie for the candidate to be eliminated, then the candidate in the tie with the smaller number of next-choice preferences (i.e. second-choice in the current round of counting) shall be eliminated.
 Should this also be a tie, this process will continue down the list of preferences until one candidate has a larger number of votes in a certain preference level.
                     (#)  If at the end of these steps a break in the tie of candidate with the least number of votes cannot be broken, then the facilitator of the election shall refer to the random elimination ordering.
-The candidate whose AndrewID’s first character appears first according to the random elimination ordering shall be eliminated from the election.
+The candidate whose AndrewID's first character appears first according to the random elimination ordering shall be eliminated from the election.
 If there is more than one candidate with this character appearing first in their AndrewID, the candidate eliminated will be determined by the first distinct character in their AndrewID, with the character appearing first in the random elimination ordering signaling the candidate to be eliminated.
-The eliminated candidate’s ballots shall be redistributed among the remaining candidates, or to "No Confidence" as needed, by next active choice ranked.
+The eliminated candidate's ballots shall be redistributed among the remaining candidates, or to "No Confidence" as needed, by next active choice ranked.
                 (#)  If the number of "No Confidence" votes exceeds the election threshold at any point in counting, then there shall be a vacancy in any remaining unfilled seats in the constituency in question.
 If not, and the "No Confidence" option has the fewest votes in any round of voting, it may be eliminated from the election, by the process described above for any candidate.
-                    (A)  Should the conditions of Subsection iii(VI)(E) apply, then the option of “No Confidence” may not be eliminated from such a tie by the random elimination ordering.
+                    (A)  Should the conditions of Subsection iii(VI)(E) apply, then the option of "No Confidence" may not be eliminated from such a tie by the random elimination ordering.
                 (#)  This process of counting votes, distributing surplus votes of winning candidates, and eliminating losing candidates, as described in subsections II through VII above, is repeated until all seats are filled.
                     (A)  Should the number of remaining candidates be equal to or less than the number of remaining seats, then all those candidates who have received a higher percentage of votes than currently held by the "No Confidence" option shall win the remaining seats.
                     (#)  Should no active candidates remain after all rounds of counting votes have been completed, and the number of "No Confidence" votes does not exceed a simple majority of votes cast, then there shall be a vacancy in the remaining unfilled seats of the constituency in question.